Come join a great organization with a mission to empower the lives of individuals with disabilities

 Position Summary:

-To work closely and effectively with students with disabilities (14-22), parents/guardians, employers, high schools, and community partners.
-To educate and train students with disabilities in areas focused on pre-employment services, including work readiness training, job exploration, self-advocacy, work-based learning experiences through internships, and post-secondary educational opportunities to increase their skills and independence into adulthood.
+To work closely and effectively with students with disabilities (14 through 22), parents/guardians, employers, educational institutions, and community partners.
+To educate and train students with disabilities in areas focused on skills training and peer counseling, and on pre-vocational skills training, work readiness, self-advocacy, and internship and employment placement services, and post-secondary educational opportunities.

 Essential Responsibilities: (other duties may be assigned)

-· Responsible for intake and assessment.
-This includes assessing if a student meets the eligibility criteria for Pre-ETS.
-Assist in the development and fulfillment of the student’s Independent Living Service Plans and monitor goal achievement.
+• Responsible for intake and assessment.
+This includes assessing if a student meets eligibility criteria for the Transition to Adulthood Program and Pre-ETS.
+Assist in the development and fulfillment of the students’ Independent Living Service Plans and monitor goal achievement.

-· Provide skills training to qualifying Pre-ETS students in pre-vocational areas such as self-advocacy, communication skills, worksite dress and appearance, transportation training, money management/banking, interviewing techniques, conflict resolution, benefits explorations, employment rights, resume writing, and computer safety.
+• Provide skills training in workshops or one-to-one to qualifying Transition to Adulthood Program and Pre-ETS students in pre-vocational areas such as self-advocacy, communication skills, worksite dress and appearance, transportation training, money management/banking, interviewing techniques, conflict resolution, benefits explorations, employment rights, resume writing, and computer safety.

-· Offer advocacy assistance to students in need of support with the problem situation.
+• Offer advocacy assistance to students in need of support with a problem situation.
 Emphasis on “role modeling” for students to grow and acquire self-affirming advocacy skills.

-· Provide job-coaching skills training to students who need assistance at the worksite.
+• Provide coaching skills training to students who need assistance at their worksite.
 Analysis of job duties followed by assisting the student to perform his/her job duties more effectively and efficiently.

-· Provide information and referral and service coordination between community providers, employers, and disabled individuals.
-Provide information to parents/guardians of Pre-ETS students regarding program offerings including; goal development, and educational and employment opportunities.
+• Provide information and referral and service coordination between community providers, employers, educational institutions, and disabled individuals.
+Provide information to parent/guardians of TAP/Pre-ETS students regarding program offerings, including goal development and educational and employment opportunities.

-· Develop and implement outreach when needed to community partners, students, parents/guardians, and employers in service area the benefits of hiring students with disabilities.
+• Develop and implement outreach when needed to community partners, students, parents/guardians and employers in the service area about the benefits of hiring students with disabilities.

-· Provide documentation maintaining consumer activities of services provided using the Centers’ documentation system (WILD)
+• Provide documentation maintaining consumer activities of services provided using the Centers’ documentation system (MiCIL)

 • Must have computer knowledge/experience.